MicrosoftDocs/visualstudio-docs/docs/ide/feedback-options.md

 ![Send Feedback icon in the Visual Studio 2019 IDE](./media/send-feedback-icon.png)

-Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com) page in your browser, where you can sign in to report the problem.
+Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com) page, where you can sign in to report the problem.
 For more information, see [How to report a problem with Visual Studio](how-to-report-a-problem-with-visual-studio.md).

 ::: moniker-end